Joker Arroyo: Early life

-Joker Arroyo was born on January 5, 1927, in Naga, Camarines Sur to Ceferino Barrameda Arroyo, Sr. (1884–1949) and Eusebia Bance Paz (1898–1949).
+Joker Arroyo was born on January 5, 1927, in Naga, Camarines Sur, to Ceferino Barrameda Arroyo, Sr. (1884–1949) and Eusebia Bance Paz (1898–1949).
 His parents were married on April 23, 1919, in Naga, Camarines Sur.
 He has seven siblings, including Zeferino "Tong", Jack (a former vice governor of Camarines Sur), and Nonito, from Baao, Camarines Sur.
-His name "Joker," as well as his siblings', was derived from his father's fondness for card playing.Toms, S. "The Philippine name game", BBC News, January 14, 2006.
-Retrieved February 21, 2007.
+His name "Joker," as well as his siblings', was derived from his father's fondness for card playing.

 Education

-He completed his elementary education at the Naga Central School I in Naga, Camarines Sur and secondary education at the Camarines Sur National High School also in Naga City.
+Arroyo completed his elementary education at the Naga Central School I in Naga, Camarines Sur and secondary education at the Camarines Sur National High School also in Naga City.
 He obtained his Associate of Arts in Public Law at the Ateneo de Manila University (pre-law).
 In 1952, his Bachelor of Laws from the UP College of Law at the University of the Philippines Diliman.
 He is a member of the Upsilon Sigma Phi fraternity, batch 1948.

 Career

 As a lawyer

-He started his professional career as lawyer in 1953.
+Arroyo started his professional career as lawyer in 1953.
 Most of his clients belonged to the middle class and low income families.

-On September 23, 1972, President Ferdinand Marcos declared Proclamation 1081, placing the entire Philippines under Martial Law.
+On September 23, 1972, President Ferdinand Marcos declared Proclamation No. 1081, placing the entire Philippines under Martial Law.
 Arroyo was the very first lawyer to challenge the act before the Supreme Court and questioned its legality under the 1935 Philippine Constitution.

 Arroyo and other lawyers joined in questioning other Marcos' acts before the Supreme Court: 1) the ratification of the Marcos-dictated 1973 Constitution; 2) Amendment Six that empowered President Marcos to exercise lawmaking powers alongside the Batasang Pambansa; 3) the power of military tribunals to try civilians.
 These protestations did not stop Marcos' consolidation of power at the time, but showed that not all leading Filipinos were fully supportive of him.

-Arroyo participated in the trials of political detainees such as Senator Benigno Aquino Jr., ABS-CBN Executive Eugenio Lopez, Jr., Cebu politician Sergio Osmeña III, Communist Party of the Philippines founder and University of the Philippines Professor Jose Maria Sison, Senators Jovito Salonga and Eva Kalaw, lawyers Aquilino Pimentel Jr., Renato Tañada, Eduardo Olaguer and many others.
+Arroyo participated in the trials of political detainees such as Senator Benigno Aquino Jr., ABS-CBN Executive Eugenio Lopez Jr., business executive Sergio Osmeña III, Communist Party of the Philippines founder Jose Maria Sison, Senators Jovito Salonga and Eva Estrada-Kalaw, lawyers Aquilino Pimentel Jr., Renato Tañada, Eduardo Olaguer and many others.

 Arroyo actively participated in street demonstrations.
 He was gassed, injured and hospitalized during protest rallies and incarcerated in a military stockade.
 He was one of the founders of the civic group Movement for the Advancement of the Brotherhood, Integrity, Nationalism and Independence (MABINI) and the Free Legal Assistance Group (FLAG).

 When Corazon Aquino decided to challenge Ferdinand Marcos in the 1986 Snap Presidential Election, Arroyo served as counsel for Aquino during the snap election.
 During the first EDSA Revolution, he served as one Aquino's key advisers.